 Enneagram tests are really only a starting point in the process of discovering your type.
 It may take some people years to determine their type.
 It's easy to not only become confused about your type but also choose the wrong type as you begin to learn about the types.
 This is often because people new to the Enneagram types look only at the surface traits and characteristics when the Enneagram types are really about what's underneath personality driving it.

-I've added a couple of simple Enneagram tests that help determine dominant type with wing and tritype with wings.
-The tests simply have you choose statements that narrow down a likely candidate.
-Don't take the results as absolute but validate whether the resulting type is the best fit by exploring what for that type is underneath personality driving it.
+I've added a several simple Enneagram tests that help determine types preference, dominant type with wing, and Tritype with wings.
+The tests simply have you choose statements that narrow down a likely candidate or compare types to determine preference.
+Don't take the results as absolute but validate whether the resulting type is the best fit by exploring what's driving personality underneath for that type.
 You may also want to take the tests more than once and vary your selections as you do so.
 This will give you multiple types to explore as candidates for your type.
 Just remember that tests are sometimes wrong and the determination of your type is ultimately up to you.